Bobblen147/avp-forever/Readme.txt

 -Vertical movement for tracking weapons is very slow (eg waterfall pred, use shoulder cannon on marine below at the start) -Tapping the mouse to fire multiple shots is broken (try firing single shots with marine pistol, keyboard is fine, it's just the mouse)
--Coronas are sometimes drawn in front of the HUD and very thin walls -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Walls seem to be a bit stickier than gold edition (easier to snag them)?
+-Coronas are sometimes drawn in front of the HUD and very thin walls -Some placed decals are missing (Pred waterfall, there should be a big puddle of blood at the start, not just spatter) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Walls seem to be a bit stickier than gold edition (easier to snag them)?
 May be related to high FPS?
 -In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups*